jupyterhub/configurable-http-proxy/README.md

 - If this occurs on Ubuntu/Debian, check that the you are using a recent version of node.
-Some versions of Ubuntu/Debian come with a version of node that is very old, and it is necessary to update node.
+Some versions of Ubuntu/Debian come with a version of node that is very old, and it is necessary to update node to a recent or `LTS` version.

 [**Return to top**][]